 There are two houses remaining that are closely associated with the compound.
-The Military Officers' Quarters (Building 2), along the northern boundary of the gaol compound, will be used in close association with the compound - to facilitate public visitation and interpretation of the gaol, or even as a dwelling to provide for a live_in caretaker.
+The Military Officers' Quarters (Building 2), along the northern boundary of the gaol compound, will be used in close association with the compound - to facilitate public visitation and interpretation of the gaol, or even as a dwelling to provide for a live-in caretaker.
 The Overseers' Quarters (Building 9), is located at the top of the Burma Road and adjacent to a grassed open area with views over the Northern Apron and the harbour.
 This area is well suited to become a part of the public parkland and an occasional performance or event venue.
-The building could provide café/restaurant facilities, or public amenities, interpretation and information for the public-as part of the early stages of the opening up of parts of the island to unrestricted public access.
+The building could provide café/restaurant facilities, or public amenities, interpretation and information for the public.

 Investigations into any archaeological evidence of former buildings and gardens will be undertaken as part of the interpretation of the previous use of the site.
-In particular an Aarchaeological investigation of the western corner of the Prisoners' Barracks (Building 5) will has revealed be undertaken where the stores and solitary cells are believed to have existed.
-If found it will be revealed and interpreted.
-Around the former Military Officers' Quarters (Building 2) the gardens and former terraced gardens will be reinstated along the northern embankment.
-The enclosed courtyard surface and central well will behas been investigated.
+Archaeological investigation of the western corner of the Prisoners' Barracks (Building 5) has revealed stores and solitary cells.
+Around the former Military Officers' Quarters (Building 2) the gardens will be reinstated.
+The enclosed courtyard surface and central well has been investigated.
 The grassed courtyard to the west of Building 3 will be retained as an open courtyard space.
 (Refer to Policy 37).

-The main circuit walk on the plateau, known as the Convict Trail, will-links the various features of the site that are associated with the Convict era, to enabling visitors to appreciate that the whole island was once part of a gaol and labour camp complex - it was not just the most obviously visible remains such as the gaol compound and the sandstone workshop building.
-The walk will-features interpretive material that shows how each part of the island plateau was used and how it evolved.
-The circuit will-includes the:
+The main circuit walk on the plateau, known as the Convict Trail, links the various features of the site that are associated with the Convict era, enabling visitors to appreciate that the whole island was once part of a gaol and labour camp complex - it was not just the most obviously visible remains such as the gaol compound and the sandstone workshop building.
+The walk features interpretive material that shows how each part of the island plateau was used and how it evolved.
+The circuit includes the:

-- Gaol compound; - Interpretive material about the lumber yard and quarry along the northern side of the workshop buildings and views into convict archaeological remains; - Cliff top walk to the east of the houses providing a view over the harbour and the eastern apron, with interpretive material showing the extent and use of that area; - The granaries excavated by Convicts on the south east corner of the plateau including the possibility of a deck that enables viewing into the cut granary silos in the cliff face; - Water cistern along the southern edge of the plateau and; - Viewing areas over the convict built Fitzroy Dock.
+- Gaol compound; - Interpretive material about the lumber yard and quarry along the northern side of the workshop buildings and views into convict archaeological remains; - Cliff top walk to the east of the houses providing a view over the harbour and the eastern apron, with interpretive material showing the extent and use of that area; - The granaries excavated by Convicts on the south east corner of the plateau including a deck that enables viewing into the cut granary silos in the cliff face; - Water cistern along the southern edge of the plateau and; - Viewing areas over the convict built Fitzroy Dock.

-The elements of the Plateau walkwayConvict Trail are shown in Figure 37.
+The elements of the Convict Trail are shown in Figure 37.
 (Refer to Policies 33-37).